Ronn Owens: Highlights and accomplishments

 In 2002, Talkers Magazine named Owens one of its 25 Greatest Radio Talk Show Hosts of All Time.
 He was ranked 13th, making him the top local personality in the country.

 In 2003 and again in 2010, Owens won the Marconi Award for Major Market Personality of the Year by the National Association of Broadcasters.

 In 2006, he was named 2006 Talk Show Personality of the Year by Radio & Records.

 In 2007, he was inducted into the Bay Area Radio Hall of Fame.

 In 2015 he was inducted into the National Radio Hall of Fame.

 Personal

 Owens is married to former KGO and KCBS Radio news anchor/talk host Jan Black.
 They have two daughters.
+Owens sold his home in the Sea Cliff neighborhood of San Francisco and moved to Scottsdale, Arizona in 2020.

-In August, 2014, Owens revealed that he had had Parkinson's disease for more than 12 years.
+In August 2014, Owens revealed that he had had Parkinson's disease for more than 12 years.
 He indicated that his Parkinson's disease has progressed slowly and he had not wanted to make his condition public knowledge until that time.
 In part, the recent death of comedian Robin Williams, who also had Parkinson's disease, became the deciding factor in Owens' decision to go public on his condition.

+Owens has claimed that the criminal investigation and 14 felony charges relating to one of his daughters (Laura Michelle Owens), the previously disclosed Parkinson's disease as well as heart trouble and past cancer diagnoses, and a police search of his home forced him to file bankruptcy.
+The bankruptcy court dismissed his petition, which could result in the foreclosure of his home..
+On August 28, 2026, Laura Owens accepted a plea deal and pled guilty to Count 1: Fraudulent Schemes & Artifices (victim Clayton Echard), Count 6: Perjury (victim Clayton Echard), Count 9: Fraudulent Schemes & Artifices (victim Greg Gillespie), Count 10: Taking the Identity of Another (victim Mitchell – ultrasound).